7q1/Discord-Rich-Presence/README.md

 2 - Make A new Application and copy its Id.

-3 - Put application id in [config.py](https://github.com/7q1/Discord-Rich-Presence/blob/main/config.py) file, and all others info.
+3 - Copy Application Id and put it in [config.py](https://github.com/7q1/Discord-Rich-Presence/blob/main/config.py) file, and all others info.

 4 - run [rich.py](https://github.com/7q1/Discord-Rich-Presence/blob/main/rich.py)